ooples/pine_script_docs/source/concepts/Inputs.rst

 .. image:: images/Inputs-Introduction-1.png

-In the flow of a script's execution, inputs are processed when the script is already on a chart and user changes values in the "Inputs" tab.
+In the flow of a script's execution, inputs are processed when the script is already on a chart and a user changes values in the "Inputs" tab.
-These changes trigger a re-execution of the script on all the chart bars, so when a user changes an input value, your script recalculates using that new value.
+The changes trigger a re-execution of the script on all the chart bars, so when a user changes an input value, your script recalculates using that new value.